MSP Help Desk Chaos: Reactive vs. Proactive Work Explained

 You're the unsung hero, scheduling patches and updates before vulnerabilities can be exploited.
 It's not glamorous, but by the time an exploit hits the news, your clients are safe, sound, and blissfully unaware of the potential catastrophe you just avoided.

-2. RMM Alerts and Monitoring
+2. RMM Alerts and Ticket Triage Automation

 3. Quarterly Tech Reviews